Content Visibility Without JavaScript

 Description

-Most AI crawlers do not execute JavaScript.
-If your hero copy, product descriptions, pricing, or FAQ answers are injected client-side, those crawlers see an empty frame and your content is invisible to ChatGPT, Perplexity, and AI search features.
-Server-rendered HTML guarantees that what a human reads is also what a machine reads, which is the single biggest factor in whether your substance can be cited at all.
-Heavy client-side rendering is one of the most common reasons a content-rich site scores poorly on AI-readiness.
+Most AI crawlers don't run JavaScript.
+So if your hero copy, product descriptions, pricing, or FAQ answers get injected client-side, those crawlers receive an empty frame and your content stays invisible to ChatGPT, Perplexity, and AI search features.
+Server-rendered HTML keeps what a human reads identical to what a machine reads, and that's the biggest single factor in whether your content can be cited at all.
+Heavy client-side rendering is one of the most common reasons a content-rich site still scores poorly on AI-readiness.

-- Adopt server-side rendering (SSR) or static site generation (SSG) so primary content ships in the initial HTML response.
+- Move to server-side rendering (SSR) or static site generation (SSG) so primary content ships inside the initial HTML response.

-- If you run a SPA framework (React, Vue, Angular), enable SSR or pre-rendering for key pages instead of rendering everything client-side.
+- Running a SPA framework (React, Vue, Angular)?
+Turn on SSR or pre-rendering for your key pages instead of rendering everything in the browser.

-- Prioritize server-rendering for hero content, product and pricing copy, and FAQ sections that AI systems should be able to read.
+- Put server-rendering first for hero content, product and pricing copy, and FAQ sections you want AI systems to read.

-- Re-scan after enabling SSR and confirm the visible-text length and
+- Re-scan once SSR is live, and check that the visible-text length and

 Version History